-Francia Marquez is Colombia’s first black female vice-president-elect and a renowned defender of women’s rights and the environment.
+Francia Marquez is Colombia’s first black female vice-president, and a renowned environmental and women’s rights activist.

 Before the 2022 elections, Marquez was mainly known for her defense of ethnic minorities and the environment in southwestern Colombia.